battle-tactics-strategies

 Terrain and Deployment: The Wooden Stockades

-Nobunaga divided his arquebusiers into three ranks of about 1,500 men each, a total of roughly 4,500 matchlock-bearing soldiers.
-The first rank would fire a volley, then step back to reload while the second rank advanced to fire, followed by the third.
-This system—often compared to the European "countermarch" or caracole—maintained a nearly continuous hail of bullets.
-Behind the arquebusiers, Nobunaga stationed ashigaru (light infantry) armed with spears and swords to defend the palisades, while his samurai cavalry waited in reserve.
-The Oda-Tokugawa army also positioned archers and a small number of cannons (imported or locally forged) to supplement the firepower.
+Nobunaga divided his arquebusiers into three ranks of about 1,500 men each.
+The first rank would fire a volley, then step back to reload as the second rank advanced to fire, followed by the third—a system often compared to the European countermarch or caracole.
+This rotation maintained a nearly continuous hail of bullets, compensating for the slow reload time of matchlock weapons (approximately one shot per minute).
+Behind the arquebusiers, Nobunaga stationed ashigaru armed with spears and swords to defend the palisades in case of a breakthrough, while his samurai cavalry waited in reserve.
+Archers and a small number of cannons (both imported and locally forged) supplemented the firepower.
+The deployment was a masterpiece of defensive warfare: it maximized the strengths of firearms while minimizing their vulnerabilities.

-The Role of Matchlock Arquebuses in Japan
+The Matchlock Arquebus in Japan

 The Battle Unfolds: Disciplined Volleys Versus Cavalry Charges